 Many RV parks like to refer to themselves as “resorts,” but in actuality, they are not.
 There is a huge difference in quality between the two, but people who are not aware of this often end up paying far too much for what they are getting.

-For this reason it’s important to ask questions, and even inspect a park where possible before you commit to staying in it.
+For this reason, it’s important to ask questions and even inspect a park when possible before you commit to staying in it.

 You will not find broken laundry facilities or dirty bathrooms in these places because the management keeps staffers available to repair things as soon as they break and/or clean them regularly throughout the day.

 Sites in any resort park should always

 - be level,